 1. Be aware of risks and plan ahead

-Foreseeing potential threats in supply chains and proactively managing external disruptions are crucial for navigating a climate of persistent uncertainty.
-Companies should set up regular planning sessions with their teams to uncover, understand, and map out risks that may arise during crises.
-Supply chain interruptions can be caused by a wide variety of factors, including pandemics, natural disasters, trade disputes, geopolitical instability, demand and supply variability, transportation failures, cyberattacks, and more.
-Organisations are increasingly using advanced simulation tools to generate digital twins of their supply chains and operations, which allow them to anticipate disruptions and mitigate impacts across their supply chain.
-For example, new technologies can provide data-driven insights into supply chain structures, monitor supply chain risks, identify risk scenarios, improve cybersecurity, and facilitate logistics contingency plans.
+Anticipating potential threats to supply chains and proactively managing disruptions are essential for navigating ongoing uncertainty.
+Companies should hold regular planning sessions with their teams to identify, understand, and map out risks that could arise during crises.
+Supply chain interruptions can be caused by various factors, including pandemics, natural disasters, trade disputes, geopolitical instability, demand and supply fluctuations, transportation failures, and cyberattacks.
+Many organisations now use advanced simulation tools to create digital twins of their supply chains, which help predict disruptions and mitigate impacts.
+For example, these technologies offer data-driven insights into supply chain structures, monitor risks, identify potential scenarios, enhance cybersecurity, and improve logistics contingency planning.

 2. Take preventive measures

-Once they have identified the key threats to their supply chains, companies should define potential outcome scenarios and evaluate their impact, develop response strategies for each situation, and integrate risk management into current business processes and operations.
-A contingency plan will allow the company to identify alternate routes, local suppliers, and different shipping options that can save time and money during a crisis.
-Having a plan on how to solve a challenge before it becomes a problem will give businesses a strong competitive advantage.
+After identifying key threats to their supply chains, companies should assess potential outcomes, develop response strategies for each scenario, and integrate risk management into their business processes.
+A solid contingency plan enables companies to find alternative routes, local suppliers, and different shipping options, saving time and money during a crisis.
+Being prepared with solutions before problems arise provides businesses with a strong competitive edge.

 3. Diversify supply base across all channels